 Eagle is the highest rank a Boy Scout can earn.
 Becoming an Eagle Scout requires holding leadership positions in a troop for at least six months since attaining the Life rank, earning 21 merit badges (including 13 required), and providing several references of personal integrity and character.
 As a capstone, an Eagle candidate must plan, develop, and lead a service project that benefits his community.

-Our roster of Eagle Scouts (Number, Name, Service Project) since 1970 is nearly 90!
+Our roster of Eagle Scouts (Number, Name, Service Project) since 1970 is over 90!

 89 Ty Fornier.
 Researched, wrote, and directed a public service announcement about diabetes prevention and management.